 Before I knew any specs or any features I was thinking of actually skipping the X-T3 and hanging on to my X-T2 a bit longer.
 I didn’t really think Fujifilm would be able to do that much more with the X-T3 that would really change my experience shooting streets, portraits or landscapes.
 I was wrong.
 The X-T3 was improved in every way conceivable.

 Landscape and studio portrait shooters will now have the option of using an affordable medium format camera for their work, then the X-T3 for everything else.
-It might even be a perfect setup for a wedding photography.
-Pull out the medium format for the studio style bride shots, or low light getting dressed shots where the action is a little slower and you have more time to work with composition and focus, and then pull out the X-T3 for the event portion.
+It might even be a perfect setup for wedding photography.
+Pull out the medium format for the studio-style bride shots, or low light getting dressed shots where the action is a little slower and you have more time to work with composition and focus, and then pull out the X-T3 for the event portion.

 Fujifilm X-T3 Build Quality & Performance

 The Fujifilm XT3 is now assembled in China compared to the XT2, which was assembled in Japan.
 I’m not seeing or feeling any difference in overall build quality.
 That’s probably because most of the parts in these cameras come from either Korea, the USA, or Japan.